adrianlee0118/RAZR-BE-Test/README.md

 ## About
-RESTful API with hypermedia-driven support for CRUD calls that generates data for creating randomly-sized squares and circles written in Java (Spring-Boot)
+RESTf API with hypermedia-driven support for CRUD calls that generates data for creating randomly-sized squares and circles written in Java (Spring-Boot)

 ## Install